 Acne is a very common problem faced by the adolescents.
 It is medically referred to as Acne Vulgaris.
 Acne is chronic inflammation of the pilosebaceous units.
 The condition is extremely common; it generally starts after puberty and there are reports of it affecting over 90% of adolescents.
-It is usually most severe in the late teenage years but can per Read more...
+It is usually most severe in the late teenage years but can persist into the thirties and forties, pa Read more...

 Acne is a very common problem faced by the adolescents.
 It is medically referred to as Acne Vulgaris.
 Acne is chronic inflammation of the pilosebaceous units.
 The condition is extremely common; it generally starts after puberty and there are reports of it affecting over 90% of adolescents.
 It is usually most severe in the late teenage years but can persist into the thirties and forties, particularly in females.
 Acne vulgaris is most common between the ages of 12 and 20.
 It often begins around 10–13 years of age, lasts for 5–10 years and usually resolves by age 20–25.